 The best of French Easter food

-Easter is a great occasion to taste several delicacies… It is the beginning of Spring, the full season of lamb and new vegetables.
+Easter is a great occasion to taste several delicacies… It begins in Spring, the whole season of lamb and new vegetables.
 And many traditional French Easter food recipes have been designed to celebrate this special day.

 Easter meals in France

-In many regions of France, Easter pâté stuffed with a choice of veal, rabbit, pork, spinach, chard, hard-boiled eggs, etc. is served as a starter.
-You can also put the spotlight on the asparagus which has just arrived on the stalls.
+In many regions of France, Easter pâté stuffed with a choice of veal, rabbit, pork, spinach, chard, hard-boiled eggs, etc., is served as a starter.
+You can also spotlight the asparagus, which has just arrived on the stalls.

 Easter Lamb in France